Anatomy and Physiology of the Respiratory System

 39. What is acute epiglottis?

-It is characterized by supraglottic airway obstruction that results from inflammation of the epiglottis, aryepiglottic folds, and false vocal folds.
-This is a life-threatening condition.
+It’s a life-threatening condition characterized by supraglottic airway obstruction that results from inflammation of the epiglottis, aryepiglottic folds, and false vocal folds.

 40. What is another important function of the larynx?